Things You'll Need

 Make scrapbooks for each decade that the church has been in existence.
 If the church is very old, it might be easier to do this for every 20 or 25 years.
 Use old pictures, church fliers and other things to touch on accomplishments of the church during those years.
 Place the scrapbooks on a table so that people can look through them.

-Find both old and new pictures of church members engaging in church activities.
-Blow up the pictures and place them on easels around the sanctuary or the fellowship hall, or frame them and hang them on the walls.
+One of the most fun church homecoming ideas is to find both old and new pictures of church members engaging in past and present church activities.
+Blow up the pictures and place them on easels around the sanctuary or the fellowship hall, or frame them and hang them on the walls for the duration of the Homecoming Week celebration.

-Invite a former pastor to come back to the church and give a sermon.
-If several former pastors are available, include all of them and give each a few minutes to speak.
+Invite one or more former pastors to come back to give a sermon for the homecoming service at the church.
+If several former pastors are available, include all of them and give each a few minutes to speak on topics of their own choosing.

-Finish the homecoming celebration with a meal.
-Serve a potluck dinner in the fellowship hall or outdoors for an old-fashioned church picnic.
+Finish the homecoming event with the traditional celebratory meal.
+Serve a potluck dinner in the fellowship hall, or outdoors for an old-fashioned church picnic if the weather is nice.